Bara Gumbad

-Bara Gumbad (lit. 'big dome') is a medieval monument located in Lodhi Gardens in Delhi, India.
-It is part of a group of monuments that include a Friday mosque (Jama Masjid) and the "mehman khana" (guest house) of Sikandar Lodhi, the ruler of the Delhi Sultanate.
-The Bara Gumbad was constructed in 1490 CE, during the reign of the Lodhi dynasty.
-Its construction is generally attributed to Sikandar Lodhi, and it is believed to have the earliest constructed full dome of any building in Delhi.
+The Bara Gumbad (lit. 'big dome') is a medieval monument located in Lodi Gardens in Delhi, India.
+It is part of a group of monuments that include a Friday mosque (Jama Masjid) and the "mehman khana" (guest house) of Sikandar Lodi, the ruler of the Delhi Sultanate.
+The Bara Gumbad was constructed in 1490 CE, during the reign of the Lodi dynasty.
+Its construction is generally attributed to Sikandar Lodi, and it is believed to have the earliest constructed full dome of any building in Delhi.

-The monument is situated near the Tomb of Sikandar Lodhi and Shisha Gumbad.
-Although the three structures, which share a common raised platform, were all built during the Lodhi reign, they were not constructed at the same time.
+The monument is situated near the Tomb of Sikandar Lodi and Shisha Gumbad.
+Although the three structures, which share a common raised platform, were all built during the Lodi reign, they were not constructed at the same time.
 The intended purpose of the builders of Bara Gumbad is unclear: it may have been intended as a free-standing tomb, but no tombstone has been identified, or as a gateway.
 The area in which Bara Gumbad is situated was formally called Khairpur village.

+Bara Gumbad and the associated mosque are a Monument of National Importance, under the administration of the Archaeological Survey of India.